MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

 1. The [.NET Framework 4.5.2](https://www.microsoft.com/download/details.aspx?id=42642) component must be installed to run setup.
 Use the link provided in the setup wizard.
 Installing this component requires a computer restart.

-1. You must install Microsoft R Client to a local drive on your computer.
+1. Always install Microsoft R Client to a local drive on your computer.

 1. You may need to disable your antivirus software.
-If you do, please turn it back on as soon as you are finished.
+If you do, be sure to turn it back on immediately after installing.

 1. Close any other programs running on the system.